HIST 104. Historical Foundations of the Modern World to 1450 (4E)

 Topics in European history to be determined by interest of students and instructors.
 Possible topics include women, gender and family; contemporary Europe and the Ancient World.
 May be repeated for credit if the topic is not repetitive.

 HIST 455.
-Topics in Asian, African, or Latin American History (4E)
+Topics in Asian or African History (4E)

-Topics in Asian, African, or Latin American history to be determined by interest of students and instructors.
-Possible topics: Vietnam war and revolution, African culture and international relations in Asia.
+Topics in Asian or African history to be determined by interest of students and instructors.
 May be repeated for credit if the topic is not repetitive.

 HIST 461.
 On Machos, Virgins, and Mothers: Gender in Latin American History (4AS)